 On Constitution Day, Tuesday, September 17, the Iowa Supreme Court will hear oral arguments at the Des Moines North High School auditorium, 501 Holcomb Avenue.
 The oral arguments are open to the public and will begin at 7 p.m.
 A public reception with the supreme court justices will follow the oral arguments in the auditorium lobby.

-Des Moines, Iowa—On Tuesday, April 2, and Wednesday, April 3, justices of the Iowa Supreme Court will meet with students from seven Forest City area high schools to discuss the Iowa judicial system and the role of the courts in Iowa.
+Des Moines, Iowa—On Tuesday, September 10, and Wednesday, September 11, justices of the Iowa Supreme Court will meet with students from seven Muscatine area schools to discuss the Iowa judicial system and the role of the courts in Iowa.

-Thirty Iowans have applied with the State Judicial Nominating Commission to fill the two vacancies on the Iowa Court of Appeals that occurred when Chief Judge David Danilson retired on Jan.
-4, 2019 and Judge Christopher McDonald filled the Supreme Court vacancy on March 7, 2019.
+Sixteen Iowans applied with the State Judicial Nominating Commission to fill the vacancy on the Iowa Court of Appeals that occurred when Judge Gayle Vogel retired on July 1, 2019.

 Iowa Chief Justice Mark S. Cady has been named president of the Conference of Chief Justices (CCJ) and chair of the National Center for State Courts (NCSC) Board of Directors.
 The one-year terms became effective at the end of July, during CCJ’s annual conference and NCSC’s Board of Directors meetings in Asheville, N.C.